NubeIO/grafana-rubix-os-read-write-panel/README.md

 # Introduction

-`Grafana FlowFramework R/W Panel` for showing value on slider/switch and writing value of:
+`Grafana Rubix OS R/W Panel` for showing value on slider/switch and writing value of:

 - SingleStat (for just read)
 - Slider